aws/amazon-freertos/cmake/doc/porting_guide.md

 ## Build and Test Amazon FreeRTOS with CMake

-### Prerequisites

-#### CMake

-**CMake Version 3.13 or higher is required**.
-You can download the binary distribution from [CMake's official website](https://cmake.org/download/), or you can install with your OS package manager.
-Add the CMake executable to the `PATH` environment variable if you need to use it from command line.

-#### Native build system

-CMake can target many native build systems.
-Generally you can choose Makefile or [Ninja](https://github.com/ninja-build/ninja/releases).
-You can get Makefile and Ninja from any package manager on Linux or Mac OS.
-Ninja has native support on Windows.
-For a Windows port of Makefile, see [Equation](http://www.equation.com/servlet/equation.cmd?fa=make).

-### Setting up toolchain file
+### Setting up the toolchain file

 By default, CMake targets your host OS as the target system.
 To use CMake for cross-compiling instead, you need to provide a toolchain file that specifies the compiler you want to use.
 Some examples can be found in `<ROOT>/cmake/toolchains`.
 If you're using a different compiler than what we already provide, you need to write this toolchain file first.

-### Configure CMake build for Amazon FreeRTOS
+### Build Amazon FreeRTOS

-Verify that your directory structure looks similar to the following:
+Follow this [README.md](../README.md) under the cmake folder.
+Make sure your directory structure is correct, it is required that you put the `CMakeLists.txt` file and the toolchain file under the expected location:

 ```txt
 ROOT_DIR